-Landec and its subsidiaries design, develop, manufacture and sell temperature-activated and other specialty polymer products for a variety of food products, agricultural products, and licensed partner applications.
+Landec Corporation and its subsidiaries ("Landec" or the "Company") design, develop, manufacture and sell temperature-activated and other specialty polymer products for a variety of food products, agricultural products, and licensed partner applications.
 This proprietary polymer technology is the foundation, and a key differentiating advantage, upon which we have built our business.

-We have two core businesses-Food Products Technology and Agricultural Seed Technology, in addition to our Technology Licensing/Research and Development business.
+Landec has two core businesses-Food Products Technology and Agricultural Seed Technology, in addition to our Technology Licensing/Research and Development business.

-Our Food Products Technology business is operated through a subsidiary, Apio, Inc., and combines our proprietary IntellipacTM food packaging technology with the capabilities of a large national food supplier and value-added produce processor.
+Our Food Products Technology business is operated through a subsidiary, Apio, Inc., and combines our proprietary food packaging technology with the capabilities of a large national food supplier and value-added produce processor.
 This combination was consummated in December 1999 when the Company acquired Apio, Inc. and certain related entities (collectively, "Apio").

-Our Agricultural Seed Technology business is operated through a subsidiary, Landec Ag, Inc., and combines our proprietary Intellicoat® seed coating technology with our unique $eDC^{TM}$ -e-commerce, direct marketing and consultative selling-capabilities which we obtained when we acquired Fielder's Choice Direct ("Fielder's Choice"), a direct marketer of hybrid seed corn, in September 1997.
+Our Agricultural Seed Technology business is operated through a subsidiary, Landec Ag, Inc. ("Landec Ag"), and combines our proprietary Intellicoat® seed coating technology with our unique eDCTM-e-commerce, direct marketing and consultative selling-capabilities which we obtained when we acquired Fielder's Choice Direct ("Fielder's Choice"), a direct marketer of hybrid seed corn, in September 1997.

-In addition to our two core businesses, we also operate a Technology Licensing/Research and Development business that licenses products outside of our core businesses to industry leaders such as Alcon Laboratories, Inc. and UCB Chemicals, a subsidiary of UCB S.A. of Belgium.
-We also engage in research and development activities with companies such as ConvaTec, a division of Bristol-Myers Squibb.
+In addition to our two core businesses, the Company also operates a Technology Licensing/Research and Development business that licenses or supplies products outside of our core businesses to industry leaders such as Alcon, Inc. and L'Oreal of Paris.